deepskystacker/DSS/Installers/README.txt

-Welcome to DeepSkyStacker 5.1.6
+Welcome to DeepSkyStacker 5.1.7
 ===============================

 Only 64 bit versions of Windows 10 and later are supported in this release.

 This is primarily a bug fix release, but there are a few enhancements as well.
+It supercedes 5.1.6 which is withdrawn.

 Known problems: